chongjing/RNAseq_Medicago/README.md

 python3 concate.expression.counts.py /rds-d7/user/cx264/rds-scrna_spatial-6qULnBz5AIM/Chongjing_Xia/05.Jinpeng/02.X204SC24110826-Z01-F001/X204SC24110826-Z01-F001/03.Mapping raw.counts2.tsv
 ```

+In this script, I use `qualimap` and `mapinsingts` to check the quality of alignment for each sample.
+In the last part of this script, I use `htseq-count` to quantify the expression (to count number of reads mapped to each gene/transcript).
+We call these "raw counts", and these raw counts will be used for subsequent differential expression analysis.

 ## 3.QC

 In this pipeline, I do quality control throughout many steps.
 For example, after `trimmomatic` step, you can check how many reads (forward and/or reverse) survived the trimming criteria.
-Also in mapping step, I used `qualimap` and `mapinsights` to check quality/summary of alignment results, statistics including 'total reads aligned','Strand ratio','Mean mapping quality', etc.
+Also in mapping step, I used `qualimap` and `mapinsights` to check quality/summary of alignment results, statistics including 'total reads aligned','Strand ratio','Mean mapping quality', etc. The results are stored in `./qualimap/genome_results.txt` and `./Overall_mapping_summary.log`.
+You can retrieve alignment statistics (e.g.: number (percentage) of mapped reads; mapping quality) and put in a supplementary table for your manuscript.

 Here I use two more approaches to evaluate quality of the experiment, `RSeQC` and Clustering.
 Details on `RSeQC` is [RSeQC: An RNA-seq Quality Control Package &#8212; RSeQC documentation](https://rseqc.sourceforge.net/#).
 Some specific statistics I found valuable are sequencing saturation, mapped reads distribution, reads quality, nucleotide composition bias, PCR bias and GC bias.